Posted on 1 Comment

 The day of the event, I drive over after work to pick my pal Jamie up, at which point we head across town to my apartment, to meet up with Damon and chill.
 En route it begins raining, and as the wipers on my car royally suck, Jamie is alternately cracking up and somewhat worried about this situation.
 As we are cruising up Morse Road, I attempt assuring him that dealing with these is very similar to the method used for viewing Magic Eye artwork, i.e. you kind of just face the windshield with unfocused eyes, which allows you to somehow see beyond the raindrops, they don’t even register at all.
 Or something to this effect.
 Not that he buys my explanation in the slightest, mind you.

 The purpose of meeting here is subsequently very difficult to discern.
-Because although Ryan and some of his own invitees will be linking up with us later at the rave, Jamie and Damon and I are stuck riding over to Alex’s house in Gahanna anyway, in other words we could have maybe skipped a step and just met him there.
+Because although Ryan and some of his own invitees will link up with us later at the rave, Jamie and Damon and I are stuck riding over to Alex’s house in Gahanna anyway, in other words we could have maybe skipped a step and just met him there.
 He and his brother still live at home with their mom, possibly their dad as well.
-Here, we join forces with still more people, and some of them are even of the attractive female variety that we’ve heard are supposed to be dripping from the rafters at these types of things.
-Still, this isn’t quite as exhilarating as one might suppose – though my roommate and I, and for that matter my coworker as well, are all only in our mid 20s ourselves, these girls sure do look awfully young.
+Here, we join forces with yet more people, and some of them are even of the attractive female variety that we’ve heard are supposed to be dripping from the rafters at these types of things.
+Still, this isn’t quite as exhilarating as one might suppose – though my roommate and I, and for that matter my coworker as well, are all only in our mid 20s, these girls sure do look awfully young.
 It strikes me that everything about this scene is slightly off kilter, especially once we arrive at the rave itself.
-It’s considered totally okay these girls maybe take a hit of ecstasy, snort some K and then drop a hit of acid in a dingy ballroom with thousands of other simiarly wrecked youths…and yet meanwhile, I do feel like a bit of an inadvertent creeper, simply by hanging out with them in Alex’s spacious, well-lit bedroom in suburban Gahanna, as we hatch battle plans for where we’re taking them after this.
+It’s considered totally okay these girls maybe take a hit of ecstasy, snort some K and then drop a hit of acid in a dingy ballroom with thousands of other similarly wrecked youths…and yet meanwhile, I do feel like a bit of an inadvertent creeper, simply by hanging out with them in Alex’s spacious, well-lit bedroom in suburban Gahanna, as we hatch battle plans for where we’re taking them after this.
 Damon and Jamie and I can only hope the women at the rave are somewhat older than this.

 Fortunately, we launch into motion before too much lounging around.
 Although it’s debatable how great this is, as everyone piles into just a couple vehicles and we follow Alex’s lead over to the Valley Dale, where every single future rave participant continues to chill, most of them in the parking lot across the street.
 This is all because, accidentally or otherwise, a wedding reception has not yet wrapped up in there.
 Plus we are somewhat early anyway.
 Therefore this leads to what I have to admit is maybe my fondest memories of this entire shebang: a late fall, early evening drizzle, tons of people mingling in midsized groups, passing bottles of liquor around – as are we – with various jams blasting from a good fifty percent of the cars.